 Artificial intelligence (AI) and machine learning (ML) are taking automotive businesses to the next level of efficiency.
 At IT Arena 2019, we had a chance to meet Mohamed-Achref Maiza, a senior data scientist at Renault.
-Responsible for developing advanced analytics solutions for a world-class automaker, Maiza knows the ins and outs of integrating AI and ML in the automotive industry.
+Responsible for developing advanced analytics solutions for a world-class automaker, Maiza knows the ins and outs of integrating AI and ML in the automotive industry as well as how to combine quality control and AI.

 How can AI and ML technologies assist digital transformation in the automotive industry?

-In addition, the usage of artificial intelligence in automotive can help automakers perform more efficient and cost-effective fleet management by monitoring fleet data and allocating vehicles accordingly.
+In addition, the usage of artificial intelligence in automotive can help automakers perform more efficiently with a cost-effective fleet management platform by monitoring fleet data and allocating vehicles accordingly.

-How can AI and ML revolutionize quality control in the automotive industry?
+How can automakers combine quality control and AI in the automotive industry?

 Traditional machine vision systems are robust and fast when it comes to analyzing structure schemes.
 However, problems begin with abnormality detection during the production process.
 You can’t predict how this or that defect will look.
 So in this respect, automakers still rely on human intelligence.
 It is not efficient, since a human being can’t analyze all the variations in the car data.
 On the contrary, deep learning technology mimics human intelligence while analyzing all the variations of the data automatically.
 Thus, it is like a good combination of human-like flexibility and the speed and robustness of computerized systems.

-But since defects are pretty rare, the question is how we can train these ML models on small data sets.
+But since defects are pretty rare, the question is how we can we combine quality control and AI and train these ML models on small data sets.
 Here’s where few-shot learning comes into play.
 Few-shot learning algorithms have proved to increase the efficiency of machine learning on small data sets.
 Furthermore, they have great potential for solving manufacturing problems in the future.

-What are the challenges for ML from the perspective of automotive safety?
+What are the challenges of mixing ML and automotive safety?

 I think automakers should focus on safety in every phase of the production cycle.
 For instance, when it comes to validation testing, testing plans need to be optimized in terms of time and volume.
 We need to be able to run a larger and larger number of scenarios and generate more validation results in a timely manner.